-The Leica SL (Typ 601) and the Nikon D810 are two digital cameras that were announced, respectively, in October 2015 and June 2014.
+The Leica SL (Typ 601) and the Nikon D810 are two digital cameras that were officially introduced, respectively, in October 2015 and June 2014.
 The SL is a mirrorless interchangeable lens camera, while the D810 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 36.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 36.2 MP.

 An illustration of the physical size and weight of the Leica SL and the Nikon D810 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (17 percent) than the Leica SL.
 Moreover, the D810 is markedly heavier (16 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.